Dessau - The Golden Age of The Bauhaus

 As a heritage site, the Bauhaus campus complex now operates as a museum and is devoid of the youthful energy of a university.
 Some art historians and cultural critics still wished the Bauhaus buildings could return to their original purpose as a university.
 The empty hallway of the Bauhaus felt melancholic and haunting.
 Maybe I was unduly influenced by the weather of the day; the overall mood here was somber, which should be the opposite of the exuberant energy that embodies the Bauhaus education.

 One of the best ways to experience the Bauhaus is to spend a night on campus.
 Located at the northeastern edge of the complex is Preller House, the studio wing.
 Its iconic balconies are another emblem of Bauhaus Dessau, made famous by László Moholy-Nagy’s photo.
 The five-story wing was not part of Gropius’s original design and was added later to serve as the student dormitory.
 It was actually Germany’s first purpose-built university housing for students.
-Comprised of twenty-eight studios, the building has a communal kitchen and bath facilities on each level.
+Comprised of twenty-three studios, the building has a communal kitchen and bath facilities on each level.
 The dormitory exemplifies the live-work culture that is embedded in most of the architecture schools.

 Given the dearth of quality accommodations in Dessau, staying at one of these historical dormitory rooms may be well worth the relatively high nightly rate.
 The interiors are fully restored to their original conditions with reproductions of the Bauhaus furniture and wall color schemes.
 The sparse interiors may not be to everyone’s taste, but how often could you stay at a genuine Bauhaus building and a world heritage site?
 Because the guests would be quite a self-selected group, it might be fun to get acquainted with fellow art and design enthusiasts.